 Astrapi Corporation

 Astrapi Corporation is a leader in revolutionary communication methods, specifically through spiral-based modulation.
+One capability is the Astrapi Spectrum Analyzer which enables an extremely precise method to measure continuously varying signal power which includes brain waves.
 This innovative technology is set to transform the next generation of communications by enhancing spectral efficiency and providing new ways to combat channel impairments.
-Astrapi's technology supports performance advances across various radio communications, including cellular networks, satellite networks, and defense communications, among others.
+Astrapi's technology supports performance advances across various communications networks, including cellular, satellite, and defense communications, among others.
+Important medical applications of the Astrapi Spectrum Analyzer may include: 1. brain disorder diagnostics and measurement; 2. tumor localization; 3. enhanced prosthetics; and 4. brain-computer interfaces.
+Astrapi is in the process of spinning out a medical company to focus specifically on the medical applications of its Spectrum Analyzer.
+We welcome investors and collaborators.
+Our business model is to license to companies already in the medical field.

 Astrapi Corporation